dotzenith/AvatarAPI.rs/README.md

 The answer is "well yes but no".

 For example, some characters like Koh only have 2 quotes.
 So even without the `num` parameter, we run into some issues.
-This is why the API just returns as many quotes it can and updates the `response.num` field in the case that `num` is too large for the given endpoint.
+This is why the API just returns as many quotes it can and updates the `response.num` field in the case that `num` is too large for the given request.

 The `response.num` field exists as a sanity check.
 Users can confirm that they got the number of quotes they requested, or implement special logic in case it's different.